House1999/test-de-servier-HusseinB/README.md

 poetry shell
 ```

-If you would rather run the container using docker, then i would recommend you to run the following commands from the root level of the repository :
+If you would rather run the container using `docker`, then i would recommend you to run the following commands from the root level of the repository :
 ```cmd
 docker build -t test-servier-app:latest -f Dockerfile . docker run -i -t test-servier-app:latest
 ```

-## Commands - Main code (Part 3) and Ad-hoc code (Part 4)
+## IV.
+Commands - Main code (Part 3) and Ad-hoc code (Part 4)

 It is important to note that the commands in this section are run either in your `poetry shell` or `docker container bash`.
 Otherwise, you will have missing librairies.